xmed-lab/CLIPN/README.md

 </div>

 ## :rocket: Updates
+- The current released codes are the version of learnable "no" prompts.
+I will release codes of manual-defined "no" prompts as soon as possible.
 - Thanks to the valuable suggestions from the reviewers of CVPR 2023 and ICCV 2023, our paper has been significantly improved, allowing it to be published at ICCV 2023.
 - If you are interested in CLIP-based open vocabulary tasks, please feel free to visit our another work! ["CLIP Surgery for Better Explainability with Enhancement in Open-Vocabulary Tasks"](https://arxiv.org/abs/2304.05653) ([github](https://github.com/xmed-lab/CLIP_Surgery)).